 We recently met with a couple who was telling us about their recent vacations.
 It turned into “National Lampoon’s Vacation” – everything that could go wrong did (the entire family getting gravely sick, broken bones, trips to foreign hospitals).
-Luckily, my clients always make a smart decision before they travel, that is, they purchase travel insurance.
+Luckily, our clients always make a smart decision before they travel.
+That is, they purchase travel insurance.
 They hammered home the idea that we should also consider travel insurance, not only for our other clients, but for our own trips.
 We will be perfectly honest – up until this point, we never considered travel insurance when we travel; it never really crossed our minds.
 As financial planners, we are constantly insisting that our clients protect against a loss of life, income, etc. Why wouldn’t we want to protect against a financial loss due to a work/personal trip?
 While our clients were very persuasive, we needed to do additional digging into this topic, and whether the costs of such insurance are worth its benefits.

 First Of All, What Is It, And How Much Does It Cost?

 Based on our research, trip insurance can differ dramatically from policy to policy.
-However, the most comprehensive coverage will reimburse policyholders for loss of nonrefundable, prepaid travel expenses, including airfare, cruises, tours and hotels, resulting from cancellations due to illness, injury or a death in the family, or trips interrupted for specific reasons listed in the policy.
+However, the most comprehensive coverage will reimburse policyholders for loss of nonrefundable, prepaid travel expenses, including airfare, cruises, tours and hotels, resulting from cancellations due to illness, injury, or a death in the family or trips interrupted for specific reasons listed in the policy.

 Some of the most generous types of policies will allow you to cancel up to 24-48 hours before the trip for “any reason” (of course, you will have to pay extra for this rider).
 Some policies also have what is called “travel delay” coverage, covers the cost of extra meals, hotel stays and other expenses from flight delays and missed connections for listed reasons, such as bad weather, natural disasters or acts of terrorism (such provisions are not carte blanche – there is a per diem limit).